 Acts of the U.K. Parliament provides links to the full text of all U.K. Parliament Public General Acts and all Local Acts as they were originally enacted.
 As an exception The European Communities Act 1972 and Northern Ireland Assembly Disqualification Act 1975 are also available.
 [Internet resource: free on the Web]

 British History Online is a digital library containing some of the core printed primary and secondary sources for the medieval and modern history of the British Isles.
-Much of the material in this digital library is free, but additional "premium" content is available by subscription only.
-THE LIBRARY DOES NOT SUBSCRIBE TO THE PREMIUM CONTENT.
-[Internet resource: free on the Web]
+Much of the material in this digital library is free, but additional premium content is available by subscription only.
+The library does not subscribe to the premium content.

 Hansard (the Official Report) is the edited verbatim report of proceedings in both Houses.
 Commons Hansard covers proceedings in the Commons Chamber, Westminster Hall and Standing Committees.
 Lords Hansard covers proceedings in the Lords Chamber and its Grand Committees.
 Both contain Written Ministerial Statements and Written Answers.
 Daily Debates are published on this website the next working day at 8 am.